itt-learning-groups/2021_08_13/README.md

 Check out the [1.1.0 tagged release](https://github.com/us-learn-and-devops/todoapi/tree/1.1.0) of `todoapi` and take a look at the `/build/k8s` [config.yaml](https://github.com/us-learn-and-devops/todoapi/blob/1.1.0/build/k8s/dev/config.yaml) manifests in the dev, qa, and prod folders.

-We'll [use these values](https://github.com/us-learn-and-devops/todoapi/blob/1.1.0/build/k8s/dev/deployment.yaml#L27-L41) in an updated version of our `deployment.yaml` for the given environment.
+We'll use [these values](https://github.com/us-learn-and-devops/todoapi/blob/1.1.0/build/k8s/dev/deployment.yaml#L27-L41) in an updated version of our `deployment.yaml` for the given environment.

-These `ConfigMap` manifests are unique to a given deploy environment, so we need one each for the `dev`, `qa`, and `prod` environments.
+This allow us to supply the non-private DB_HOSTNAME, DB_DBNAME, and DB_TODOS_COLLECTION values to each of our deploy environments.
+Those values are unique to a given deploy environment, so we need one `config.yaml` each for the `dev`, `qa`, and `prod` environments.

+A `ConfigMap` is not encrypted.
+That's fine for the non-private B_HOSTNAME, DB_DBNAME, and DB_TODOS_COLLECTION values, but not for the private DB_USERNAME and DB_PSWD.
+For these, we'll use a k8s Secret.

 ### 5. Add a K8s Secret for Private DB Config Values

-A `ConfigMap` is not encrypted.
-Kubernetes also provides the [Secret](https://kubernetes.io/docs/concepts/configuration/secret/) object to hold encrypted config data.
+Kubernetes provides the [Secret](https://kubernetes.io/docs/concepts/configuration/secret/) object type to hold encrypted config data.
 As k8s docs state:

         Secrets are similar to ConfigMaps but are specifically intended to hold confidential data.